 as you did that day at Massah in the wilderness, where your ancestors tested me;

-they tried me, though they had seen what I did.
+they tried me, though they had seen what I did.”

 Yet this sheep under the Lord’s care is warned not to harden your heart!

-Massah means bitter and describes the people’s hearts when they were tested in Exodus 15:22-27, where the Israelites had trusted God and seen Him part the Red Sea, have walked three days without water and believed that God could not be trusted for water.
+Massah means bitter and describes the people’s hearts when they were tested in Exodus 15:22-27, where the Israelites had trusted God and seen Him part the Red Sea, then have walked three days without water and believed that God could not be trusted for water.
 (Before you judge them, have you ever been without water for three days in a hot sun?)
-This test of the strength of their trust shows that their initial belief has long faded in light of their circumstances and left them with bitter hearts.
+This test, of the strength of their trust, shows that their initial belief has long faded in light of their circumstances and left them with bitter hearts.

 Both situations were moments where the Israelites had to decide if they would trust God OR NOT.